devjudge/react-16.9-npm-in-docker/README.md

     3. Please make sure that your project is built successfully.
     4. Run the following commaand in the terminal/command-line to start the app:
         - npm start

+CLOUD-IDE SETUP STEPS(follow the below steps in case you are using the Cloud IDE instead of your Local IDE):

+    1. Please run the below commands from the project root in a separate terminal to setup live run support in Cloud IDE:
+        - chmod 0755 ./chrome-test-setup.sh
+        - sh ./chrome-test-setup.sh
+    2. Make the port 9515 public